oddell/Invoice-Processor/README.md

 ## Example

-The invoice is moved to its project specific organised by date and the inforamation is populated in a linked excel file.
+The invoice is moved to its project specific organised by date and the information is populated in a linked excel file.

 <img src="https://github.com/oddell/Invoice-Processor/blob/main/Images/Demo.PNG?raw=true" />

 If information can not be found the user may later manually process the document filling in only the items not found.
+For each type the previous entry is stored and offered to the user for immediate filling to increase data entry speed.

 <img src="https://github.com/oddell/Invoice-Processor/blob/main/Images/Reject.PNG?raw=true" />